man doing incline dumbbell presses

 This deltoid is mostly involved in exercises like upright row, seated rows, and reverse pec deck.
 You can also include rear-delt flyes to work this muscle group.

 The front deltoid is the largest deltoid muscle in the shoulder.
-It is responsible for raising the arm outward and away from the body.
+It raises the arm outward and away from the body.

 Benefits of Developed Anterior Deltoids

-• Support Upper-Body Stability: Beyond just lifting, your anterior deltoids stabilize your shoulders when you press.
-You can then perform the exercise effectively and safely, minimising the risk of injury.
+• Support Upper-Body Stability: Beyond just lifting, your anterior deltoids stabilise your shoulders when you press.
+This lets you perform the exercise effectively and safely, minimising the risk of injury.

 Re-cap